Luxuno/vsClayTord/README.md

 vs Clay Tord was made using the [Kade Engine](https://github.com/KadeDev/Kade-Engine)

-Credits to [Mrs. Boooooomer](https://twitter.com/mrsbooooomer) for the clay model
+Credits to [Mrs. Boooooomer](https://twitter.com/mrsbooooomer) for the clay models!

 **HUGE NOTICE**